HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 ./build_cuda***.sh --install-cuda --build-dependencies --create-conda-env
 ```

-and it will set up all the dependencies and build DSP-SLAM for you.
-If you want to have a more flexible installation (use your own CUDA and Pytorch, build DSP-SLAM with your own version of OpenCV, Eigen3, etc), Those scripts can also provide important guidance for you.
+and it will set up all the dependencies and build HSNS-SLAM for you.
+If you want to have a more flexible installation (use your own CUDA and Pytorch, build HSNS-SLAM with your own version of OpenCV, Eigen3, etc), Those scripts can also provide important guidance for you.

 ## CMake options:
-When building DSP-SLAM the following CMake options are mandatory: `PYTHON_LIBRARIES`, `PYTHON_INCLUDE_DIRS`, `PYTHON_EXECUTABLE`.
+When building HSNS-SLAM the following CMake options are mandatory: `PYTHON_LIBRARIES`, `PYTHON_INCLUDE_DIRS`, `PYTHON_EXECUTABLE`.
 Those must correspond to the same Python environment where your dependencies (PyTorch, mmdetection, mmdetection3d) are installed.
 Make sure these are correctly specified!

-Once you have set up the dependencies, you can build DSP-SLAM:
+Once you have set up the dependencies, you can build HSNS-SLAM:

 ```
 # (assume you are under HSNS-SLAM project directory)